-For this study, due to geographical proximity, convenience sampling was used to select the subdistricts; Yendi central, Yendi east and Yendi west.
+For this study, convenience sampling was used to select the sub-districts; Yendi central, Yendi east and Yendi west due to geographical proximity.

 ii.
 Simple random sampling

 The simple random sampling was used to select the required sample size from the population as simple random sampling method purely based on chance or equal opportunity, which is desirable due to the unsystematic nature and the degree of uncertainty related to it, and that participants had equal chance of being selected for this study.